- Types of chemist

 What do chemists do?

-Chemists are usually found in a lab in either a research facility in a university or as part of a larger company or plant.
+What is a chemist, and what do they do?
+The job of a chemist usually involves working in a lab, either in a research facility in a university or as part of a larger company or plant.
 Here are some examples of what working as a chemist day to day may look like, regardless of your specialism:

-- Design and conduct laboratory experiments to analyse and develop target molecules.
+- Designing and conducting laboratory experiments to analyse and develop target molecules

-- Use advanced chemistry techniques such as ion chromatography, spectroscopy, high performance liquid chromatography (HPLC) and electrochromatography.
+- Using advanced chemistry techniques such as ion chromatography, spectroscopy, high-performance liquid chromatography (HPLC) and electrochromatography

-- Interpret and write up results and develop predictions and theories.
+- Interpreting and writing up results and developing predictions and theories

-- Use computer modelling to investigate if it will be possible to scale up production for the mass market.
+- Using computer modelling to investigate if it will be possible to scale up production for the mass market

-- Collaborate with peers from other scientific disciplines and departments.
+- Collaborating with peers from other scientific disciplines and departments

-- If working in product development, liaise with customers and suppliers.
+- If working in product development, liaising with customers and suppliers

-- If working in medicine, connect with doctors and patients.
+- If working in medicine, connecting with doctors and patients

-- Report and present your results either through meetings with other professionals or writing articles to be published in scientific journals.
+- Reporting and presenting your results either through meetings with other professionals or by writing articles to be published in scientific journals

 Chemist career path